Braves beat Mariners, alone in 1st for first time all year

 Raisel Iglesias struck out three in a hitless eighth and Kenley Jansen whiffed two in a 1-2-3 ninth for his 33rd save.

-Seattle has lost three of four but remains in a tight race for an American League wild card.
+Seattle has lost three of four but is four games ahead of Baltimore for the final American League wild card.

+“Carlos kept us in the game,” Servais said.
+“Carlos had really good at-bats tonight when we needed it.
+It’s hard to string a lot of hits together against a guy like (Morton), so you’re going to have to hit the long ball, and we did.
+We were right there in the ballgame.”

 TRAINER’S ROOM